 Over the past 20 years, Unique has grown from a company devoted solely providing Gentle Nudge® recovery services to a company now offering a wide array of communication and engagement tools for libraries worldwide.
 Regardless of the service(s) used, whether it be our Gentle Nudge® Recovery, National Change of Address, Print/SMS/Phone Notifications, Inbound Call/Chat or our newest MessageBee service, Unique is proud to receive and process your patron data in a process that ensures a secure and consistent workflow.
-Our dedication to handling patron Personally Identifiable Information (PII) began the day our company started.
+Our dedication to protecting patron Personally Identifiable Information (PII) began the day our company started.
 Our priority focus has always been on data security.
 Today, managing secure systems looks very different than it did 25 years ago.
-In its ever increasing complexity, we see data security as a crucial aspect of our service and a core tenet of Unique’s thoroughness in protecting you and your patrons.
+In its ever-increasing complexity, we see data security as a crucial aspect of our service and a core tenet of Unique’s thoroughness in protecting you and your patrons.

 Most are familiar with either the European Union’s GDPR regulation or California’s CCPA act.
 Both laws help limit the amount of PII companies obtain and ensure that data is managed carefully and remains fully protected.
 Why are these laws so important?
 Think back to the Equifax data breach in 2017.
 That was only one of 1,579 reported data breaches in 2017.
 Data breaches such as these provide hackers, (or “bad actors” as we call them in IT), the leverage over each of us with the eventual goal of stealing our money or identity.
 We live in a world where vigilance is critical to ensure our data is secure.
 And ultimately it is up to all of us to keep it secure.

 What does Unique do to help keep your patron data safe?